Skip to main content

 What are the costs to participate in the MFA Film program?

-Annual tuition is $16,000 (approximate in state): $41,000 (approximate out of state).
+Annual tuition and fees are $16,000 (approximate in-state); $78,000 (approximate out-of-state); $92,000 (approximate international).
+This amount does not cover any living expenses.
 Accepted students will also be required to have a laptop and some specialized software.
 Estimated costs range between $2,000-3,000.

 What is the difference between the MFA in Film, Television and Digital Media program and the low residency MFA Program in Narrative Media?